CiscoDevNet/FMCAnsible/Instructions/usage.md

 ## **Known issues/limitations**

-* Some endpoints use 'name' vs others that use “nameOrValue” For example: /object/networks?filter=nameOrValue:ansible-test
+* Some endpoints use 'name' vs others that use 'nameOrValue' For example: /object/networks?filter=nameOrValue:ansible-test
 * if description parameter is specified for the security zone object ansible will return **"changed"** on each run even if values are not changed.
 * Inconsistent error message and HTTP status for duplicate object error